7. DECLARATION ON COMPANY MANAGEMENT

-The Supervisory Board conducts regular tests to assess its own efficiency.
-In accordance with Recommendation D.13 of the German Corporate Governance Code, the Supervisory Board regularly assesses how effectively it performs its duties as a body.
-For this purpose, the Supervisory Board carries out a self-assessment by means of questionnaires every two years or so.
-The results of the survey are evaluated anonymously and then discussed in a plenary meeting.
-Any need for improvement revealed in the process is addressed.
-The last self-assessment was conducted and evaluated in the fourth quarter of 2019.
+The Supervisory Board conducts regular tests to assess the efficiency of the Supervisory Board as a whole, as well as its Audit and Risk Committee.
+In accordance with Recommendation D.13 of the German Corporate Governance Code, the Supervisory Board and its committee assess how effectively they each perform their duties as a body.
+For this purpose, a self-assessment by means of questionnaires is conducted every two years or so.

 When meetings are convened, the Supervisory Board members are informed of the agenda items.
 If an agenda item has not been properly announced, a resolution concerning it may only be adopted if no Supervisory Board member objects prior to the vote.

 Resolutions of the Supervisory Board are generally adopted at meetings held with physical attendance.
 However, it is permissible for meetings of the Supervisory Board to be held in the form of a video or telephone conference call or for individual members of the Supervisory Board to be connected by video or telephone call and, in such cases, for resolutions to be adopted or votes to be cast by video or telephone conference call.
 Meetings are chaired by the Chairman of the Supervisory Board.
 If so arranged by the Chairman, resolutions may also be adopted outside of meetings by other means, for example by phone or e-mail, if no member objects to this procedure.